Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Methodology

 \subsection{Coding \& Information Extraction}

 Once obtained the final list of 35 papers to include in our scoping review, we performed a thorough work of coding and information extraction.
-For each paper, we recorded: \begin{enumerate} \item \textit{General information}: the name of the authors, the year of publication of the paper, and the type of paper (i.e., conference or journal, short or full paper;see Section \ref{selection_pipeline}). \item \textit{Experimental information}: the number of participants in the study, their age and gender, the robot used in the study, the type of embodiment of the robot (e.g., picture, video, physical), the independent variables (beyond the robot's genderedness), the dependent variables, and the type of task/activity used in the study (see Tables \ref{table:General and demographic information} and \ref{table:Experimental_Information}, and Section \ref{taskandactivities}). \item \textit{Gender-related information}: definitions of gender, reasons to manipulate the robot's genderedness in the first place, ``genders" manipulated (e.g., female, male and gender neutral robots), cues used to manipulate the robots' genderedness, presence of a manipulation check, metrics used to perform the manipulation check, and rationale behind the choice of the cues (see Table \ref{table:GenderManipulation1}, and Sections \ref{definitions_motivations}, \ref{gendermanipulation} and \ref{manipulationANDassessment}). \item \textit{Results}: main effects of the robot's genderedness and interaction effects of robot's genderedness and other independent variables on the dependent variables (See Table \ref{table:Experimental_Information} and Section \ref{effects}). \end{enumerate}
+For each paper, we recorded: \begin{enumerate} \item \textit{General information}: the name of the authors, the year of publication of the paper, and the type of paper (i.e., conference or journal, short or full paper; see Section \ref{selection_pipeline}). \item \textit{Experimental information}: the number of participants in the study, their age and gender, the robot used in the study, the type of embodiment of the robot (e.g., picture, video, physical), the independent variables (beyond the robot's genderedness), the dependent variables, and the type of task used in the study (see Tables \ref{table:General and demographic information} and \ref{table:Experimental_Information}, and Section \ref{taskandactivities}). \item \textit{Gender-related information}: definitions of gender, reasons to manipulate the robot's genderedness in the first place, ``genders" manipulated (e.g., female, male and gender neutral robots), cues used to manipulate the robots' genderedness, presence of a manipulation check, metrics used to perform the manipulation check, and rationale behind the choice of the cues (see Table \ref{table:GenderManipulation1}, and Sections \ref{definitions_motivations}, \ref{gendermanipulation} and \ref{manipulationANDassessment}). \item \textit{Results}: main effects of the robot's genderedness and interaction effects of robot's genderedness and other independent variables on the dependent variables (See Table \ref{table:Experimental_Information} and Section \ref{effects}). \end{enumerate}

-Tables \ref{table:General and demographic information}, \ref{table:Experimental_Information}, and \ref{table:GenderManipulation1} report part of the results of the coding and information extraction process, as well as the summaries of all 35 papers.
-The rest of the extracted information is presented in the body of the Results section.
+Tables \ref{table:General and demographic information}, \ref{table:GenderManipulation1}, and \ref{table:Experimental_Information} report part of the results of the coding and information extraction process, as well as the summaries of all 35 papers.
+The rest of the extracted information is presented in the Results section.